specialunderwear/puppet-kicker/README.rst

 -------

 There is no cycle detection built into the kicker.
-So you've got to be careful not to introduce cylclic kicks.
+So you've got to be careful not to introduce cyclic kicks.

 in node.pp::